June 30th

 • Day-to-day issues or long-term problems: the intellect of the noble/wise can tackle them.

-So, don't lose heart at the advent of troubles, keep the faith and use the right tool to beat it.
-Obviously one can't substitute medicine for shelter :).
-But sometimes, when the issues are not so black and white, it takes prudence to decide the course of action.
+Do not lose heart at the advent of troubles.
+Sometimes, it might just need a new perspective.
+Keep the faith and use the right tool to beat it.
+At times, when the issues are not so black and white, it takes prudence to decide which course of action must be taken.

 Be prudent.
 Keep the faith.